 While the region as a whole has a Masters Premium similar to the global average, Telecoms offers an impressive 41% premium.

 Across various QS surveys of applicants and employees, Latin American respondents have always been the most realistic in terms of their salary expectations.
-Fortunately this survey of employers indicates that level-headed thinking will be rewarded by steadily increasing salaries and a high average Masters Premium.
-Latin American salaries have not yet risen back to their peak in 2013, but are recovering after 2014’s slump.
+Fortunately, this survey of employers indicates that level-headed thinking will be rewarded by steadily increasing salaries and a high average Masters Premium.
+Latin American salaries have not yet risen back to their peak in 2013, but are recovering from 2014’s slump.